MerlinBrasil/dztools/README.md

 **Make sure you convert the entire history for all assets which are used by your script(s).
 All brokers have their own quotes and ticks feeds.**

 Say you want to test a script which trades EUR/USD for 2008-2014.
-You need to convert all years and replace the *.bar files under ${yourZorroInstallPath}\History.
+You need to convert all years and replace all affected *.bar files under ${yourZorroInstallPath}\History.

-For reporting/finding bugs adapt the *log4j2.xml* and *log4j.properties* files under dztools/dzconverter.
-Use the logs in the same way as described for the dzplugin.
+For reporting/finding bugs adapt the *log4j2.xml* and *log4j.properties* files under *dztools/dzconverter*.
+Use the logs *dztools/dzconverter/logs* in the same way as described for the dzplugin.

 ## Remarks for the plugin and converter